MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/troubleshooting-query-performance-using-query-store.md

 ---
 title: "How to use SQL Server Query Store to troubleshoot query performance in Dynamics NAV"
 author: KennieNP
-ms.custom: na
-ms.date: 02/20/2017
-ms.reviewer: na
+description: Learn how to use SQL Server Query Store to troubleshoot query performance in Dynamics NAV. ms.custom: na ms.date: 02/20/2017 ms.reviewer: na